 - 1 tbsp of sugar

-- 1 liter (4 cups) of water at room temperature
+- 1 litre (4 cups) of water at room temperature

-- 2 fresh, young, frozen or lactofermented vine leaves (optional)
+- 2 fresh and young, frozen or lacto-fermented vine leaves (optional, but helps with the crunchiness)

 - 2 whole garlic cloves